Dutch Reformed Church: Americas

 In Canada and the United States, the oldest and second largest body is the Reformed Church in America, which was the American branch of the Dutch Reformed Church in the Netherlands between 1628 and 1819.
-The Brookville Reformed Church is one of the oldest Dutch Reformed Church built in America.
+The Brookville Reformed Church is one of the oldest Dutch Reformed Church congregations in America.
 The largest Dutch Reformed body in North America, the Christian Reformed Church in North America, split off from Reformed Church in America in 1857 under the leadership of Gijsbert Haan.
 Smaller related denominations and federations include the Canadian and American Reformed Churches, the Free Reformed Churches of North America (FRC), the Heritage Reformed Congregations (HRC), the Netherlands Reformed Congregations (NRC), the Protestant Reformed Churches in America (PRC), and the United Reformed Churches in North America (URC).
 The Dutch were mainly Protestant and Catholic before arrival to America, but became dominantly Protestant after settling in America.
 They spread their religion by forming bonds with the natives in The Ohio River Valley.

 In 1766, ministers of the Dutch Reformed Church founded Queen's College, which would later become Rutgers College, in the Province of New Jersey.
 Today, Rutgers University is a major public research institution in the state of New Jersey.
 As one of nine colonial colleges clustered in the eastern United States, Rutgers serves as a reminder of early Dutch cultural influence in the North American colonies.

 Former U.S. Presidents Martin Van Buren and Theodore Roosevelt, both of Dutch descent, were affiliated with the Dutch Reformed Church.